What to do in Alaska

 Enjoy the unique cuisine of Alaska

 Salmon is king in Alaska and there is no shortage of it around Princess lodges.
 Each location features salmon prepared in unique ways — from smoked BBQ salmon to poached salmon steaks smothered in fennel sauce.
 We also feature thick steaks of fresh-caught halibut and luscious Alaska king crab legs.
-You can top it off with one of the featured northwest regional wines or a locally-brewed Alaskan ale.
+You can top it off with one of the featured northwest regional wines or a locally-brewed Alaska ale.

 Your Alaska travel guide

-These are merely a few ideas to help you plan your exciting Alaskan vacation.
+These are merely a few ideas to help you plan your exciting Alaska vacation.
 Let our tour desks give you ideas on what to do in Alaska and help you plan the vacation of your dreams.